ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-pixm.md

-This section specifies Swiss national extensions to Patient Identifier Cross-reference for Mobile (PIXm) profile.
-The PIXm is based on the Patient Identifier Cross-reference for Mobile (PIXm) profile and adds the feed for patient identities.
-PIXm is published as an IHE ITI Trial Implementation profiles.
+This section specifies Swiss national extensions to Patient Identifier Cross-referencing for mobile (PIXm) profile.
+PIXm is [published](https://profiles.ihe.net/ITI/PIXm/index.html) as an IHE ITI Trial Implementation profile.

 ###	Scope
 In the Swiss EPR, the PIXm profile ensures that different systems can correlate the local identity with the MPI-PID (and EPR-SPID) for the community and that the initial demographics data can be feeded to the MPI.
 The profile supports creation, update and deprecation of patient master identity information about a subject of care using the HL7 FHIR standard resources and RESTful transactions.